Affiliate links on Android Authority may earn us a commission. Learn more.

 Let’s take a closer look at Netflix’s history and how a simple mail-order video service disrupted the way we watched movies and television forever.

 When did Netflix start?
-Reed Hastings and the early history of Netflix
+Reed Hastings and the early Netflix history

-Most of us know Netflix as a streaming service, but it began its life as a much simpler concept.
+Most of us know Netflix as a streaming service, but do you know Netflix’s history?
+It began its life as a much simpler concept.
 Netflix founders Reed Hasting and Marc Randolph founded the company in 1997.
 At the time both men worked together at Pure Atria, where Hastings was the CEO and founder.
 Knowing that an upcoming merger would leave both of them out of a job, Reed asked Randolph to come up with an idea for a business venture.
 If Hasting liked it, he would finance the whole thing.

 Randolph proposed various e-commerce ideas including selling personalized dog food, home-delivery shampoo, and even surfboards.
 None of these impressed Hastings, until Randolph pitched the idea of mail-order DVDs.
-DVDs were a new technology, but their lighter weight made them practical for mail-order distribution.
-Something that couldn’t be said for VHS tapes.
+DVDs were a new technology, but their lighter weight made them practical for mail-order distribution said for VHS tapes.

 Randolph and Hastings eventually tested the concept by mailing a disc to Hasting’s house.
 After the disc arrived safely, the two partners got to work.
 Hastings invested roughly $2 million into the online DVD rental store concept.
 The service would launch in 1998 with a staff of 30 employees and a library of nearly one thousand DVDs.
 Reed Hastings would initially serve as Chairman with 70% ownership, while Randolph was the CEO and minority owner.